 The pop-up opens in the midst of the select theater and Netflix release of "El Camino."
 Aaron Paul reprises his role as Pinkman, answering the question everyone has been asking since "Breaking Bad" ended: "What happened to Jesse?"

 The Breaking Bad Experience will be open Tuesdays through Sundays from 4 to 10 p.m. at 7100 Santa Monica Blvd in West Hollywood.
-Tickets will be on sale through the end of the year.
+The pop-up experience ends Jan.
+31, 2020.